datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Let's start the ``lower`` service on the printer's address, along with a new instance of the ``upper`` service::

-  examples/lower --host localhost --port 5681 //localhost/printer //localhost/display &
+  examples/lower --port 5681 //localhost/printer //localhost/display &
-  examples/upper --host localhost --port 5682 //localhost/printer //localhost/display &
+  examples/upper --port 5682 //localhost/printer //localhost/display &

 Finally, let's terminate the current ``printer`` service (Ctrl-C), and restart it on a new address::

-  examples/printer --host localhost --port 5678 //localhost/display
+  examples/printer --port 5678 //localhost/display

 What we've just done is set up two services, ``lower`` and ``upper``, that receive messages on ``//localhost/printer``, process them, and